- When: within seconds of purchase

 After our customers already converted, have been onboarded, and are starting to use the product more and more, we dive deeper into their experience using a Net Promoter Score (NPS®) survey.

 The goal with NPS is to learn whether our customers would actually recommend us—and if not, what’s holding them back.
-Since referrals and word-of-mouth account for 40% of new signups for us, getting the answers to these questions is essential to our success.
+Since referrals and word-of-mouth account for 40% of new signups for us, getting the answers to the right questions is essential to our success.

 We calculate the score and process the responses once a month, then present the results to the whole team.